 It takes courage to speak up and be willing to be heard, and depending on the starting point it will take time, patience and practice in a safe space; but the benefits are enormous.
 In any moment where we have an opportunity to speak up, we have a choice.

-Over the next few articles, I’ll take a look at some of the factors which get in the way of having a strong vocal presence.
-Today I’m going to focus on two issues which frequently cause my clients to have vocal problems:
+Let’s take a look at one of the factors which gets in the way of having a strong vocal presence.
+Today I’m going to focus on an issue which frequently causes my clients to have vocal problems:

 Clients often say to me “well I can’t focus on my breath when I’m actually speaking, can I?”
 And of course it’s a challenge when you’re focused on what you’re trying to say, and wondering whether your boss’s yawn means that you’re doing a bad job.
 So your first goal is to become aware of how you breath normally, and then how you breathe if you’re anxious.
 (When we’re anxious, we naturally go into high, shallow breathing.)